basti1302/elm-workshop/readme.markdown

 Welcome to the Elm Workshop for beginners.
 This workshop contains a series of hands-on exercises to get you up to speed with the [Elm](http://elm-lang.org) programming language.

+This workshop is intended as a live workshop with a trainer.
+You might be able to work through the exercises by yourself, but this might not be the most effective way.
+If you would like to book this as an on-site workshop at your company or for a conference, feel free to contact me at <a href="mailto:bastian.krol@codecentric.de">bastian.krol@codecentric.de</a>.
+The workshop length and the covered topics are flexible and can be customized to your specific needs, ranging from a half day basics workshop to a multi-day in depth Elm bootcamp.

 Getting started
 ---------------